Suggestions on CCE Cluster Selection

 Cluster CIDR Blocks

-There are node CIDR blocks, container CIDR blocks, and Service CIDR blocks in CCE clusters.
-When planning network addresses, note that:
+There are node CIDR blocks, pod CIDR blocks, and Service CIDR blocks in CCE clusters.
+When planning networks, note that:

-- These three types of CIDR blocks cannot overlap with each other.
+- These types of CIDR blocks cannot overlap with each other.
 Otherwise, a conflict will occur.
-All subnets (including those created from the secondary CIDR block) in the VPC where the cluster resides cannot conflict with the container and Service CIDR blocks.
+All subnets, including those created from the secondary CIDR block, in the VPC where a cluster resides cannot conflict with the pod CIDR block or Service CIDR block.

 - There are sufficient IP addresses in each CIDR block.